Early Childhood Services

 Early Head Start

 The Universal Pre-Kindergarten (UPK) and Heath Start programs are open to three- & four-year olds and follows the RCSD school calendar.
 Our programs of high quality and meet all National Heath Start Performance Standards, Social Emotional Pyramid Model and RCSD High Scope Curriculum.
-Each year, children who are enrolled in the Summer Leap Program participate in high quality curriculum in math, science, language, and literacy at our center.
+Each year, children who are enrolled in the Summer Leap Program participate in high quality curriculum in math, science, language and literacy at our center.
 They also learn how to swim, which helps build their confidence.
-Our Summer Leap program was established after children from our center attended the first pilot program at Horizons at Harley.
+Our Summer Leap Program was established after children from our center attended the first pilot program at Horizons at Harley.

 Our response during the COVID-19 pandemic

-In correspondence with the Rochester City School District, Early Childhood Service’s Early Head Start, Head Start and UPK programs was unable to directly serve our students during the initially shutdown in the spring of 2020.
-In the meantime, we worked witho rganizations such as YWCA, Foodlink, Jordan Health, the city of Rochester and several others to address COVID-19 related communications in a culturally responsive effort to meet the needs of Spanish-speakers.
+In correspondence with the Rochester City School District, Early Childhood Services’ Early Head Start, Head Start and UPK programs were unable to directly serve our students during the initial shutdown in the spring of 2020.
+In the meantime, we worked with organizations such as Foodlink, Monroe County, the city of Rochester and several others to address COVID-19 related communications in a culturally responsive effort to meet the needs of Spanish-speakers.

 Since the start of the 2020-2021 school year, we have reopened our Early Childhood Center offering in-person and virtual school days.
-Sanitization has been a major priority within our facilities in order to continue ensuring a safe and educational environment for our students.
+Sanitization has always been a major priority within our facilities to continue ensuring a safe, health and educational environment for our students.
 With the collaboration of assistance of Monroe County, we are a testing site which enables us to test staff, children and families using rapid testing.